How Car Lease Swaps Work

 Disadvantages of Taking on a Car Lease Swap

 As long as the new driver has done their homework, there aren’t really any drawbacks to a lease swap.
 The purchaser gets the benefit of a nearly-new vehicle, at a good monthly cost, with the reliability that comes with owning a newer car.
 They may even get a cash bonus from a lease seller who is keen to pass on the liability.
-Overall, with the proper checks, it’s a win-win situation for the buyer.
+Overall, with the proper checks, it’s a win-win situation for the buyer and seller.